 Those liquids are all acidic.
 Adding just a couple of drops to your frosting and then doing a taste test will help you cut back on an overly sweet taste.
 I added some lemon juice to this blueberry cake frosting recipe.

-In the bowl of a stand mixer fitted with the paddle attachment — or in a large mixing bowl using a handheld mixer — beat the cream cheese until smooth, about 2 minutes.
-Add the unsalted room temperature butter and mix for another 1 minute or until fully combined.
+Smooth the Cream Cheese: In a stand mixer with a paddle attachment or a large mixing bowl with a handheld electric mixer, beat the softened cream cheese until smooth (about 2 minutes).
+Add the unsalted room temperature butter and cream butter for another minute until fully combined.

-Turn off mixer and add salt, powdered sugar, finely ground freeze dried blueberries, and vanilla extract (and almond extract, if using) to bowl.
-Mix on low setting to slowly incorporate powdered sugar before increasing to high setting for another 2-3 minutes.
+Incorporate Dry Ingredients: Turn off mixer and add salt, powdered sugar, finely ground freeze dried blueberries, and vanilla extract (and almond extract, if using) to the bowl with your butter and cream cheese mixture.
+Mix on low speed to slowly incorporate powdered sugar before increasing to high setting for another 2-3 minutes.
+Use a rubber spatula to scrape the sides of the bowl, ensuring all ingredients are combined.

-Put frosting into a piping bag fitted with a tip of your choice (2D forever!) and decorate cake or cupcakes as desired.
+Pipe & Decorate: Transfer frosting to a piping bag fitted with your preferred tip and decorate cakes or cupcakes as desired.

 Using this Fresh Blueberry Frosting